-How Will the 'New Normal" Change Your IT Spending?recently issued a provocative study proclaiming a period of austerity its calling the new normal.
+International Data Corp.
+(IDC) recently issued a provocative study proclaiming a period of austerity it’s calling the “new normal”.
 Based on a survey of 140 CIOs and IT managers from Fortune 1000 companies, it suggests that organizations steel themselves as follows:

 - Re-review the 2010 project portfolio.
 Assume that by mid-year, the funding outlook will turn more conservative.
 This companies need to look now at how a mid-year reduction in the 2010 capital budget will affect various projects, which ones can be deferred; which cannot.